 Prior to commencement of grading, the subdivider shall enter into a contract with an unrelated third party to scrape and sweep the streets in the subdivision and on abutting streets from soil and silt deposited on the streets.
 At a minimum, scraping and sweeping shall take place on a weekly basis.
 The city shall be furnished a copy of the contract.
-The contract shall provide that the contract cannot be canceled without at least 30 days advance written notice to the city.
 The contract shall further provide that the city may order cleaning of the streets and that the subdivider shall pay the cost.
 If the subdivider fails to do so, the city may draw on the subdivider's financial guarantee with the city and use it to provide payment for the cleaning.